Compare FREE Quotes on Loft Conversion

 1. Alternative staircase designs

-Opting for stair designs that occupy less space, such as spiral staircases, alternating tread designs, or compact stair solutions, can be an effective strategy.
+Opting for stair designs that occupy less space, such as spiral staircase loft conversion, alternating tread designs, or compact stair solutions, can be an effective strategy.

 1. Reconsider location